Reviews You Can Rely On

 Ventilation

 The Mips SL rotational impact protection system plays a large role in this helmet's breathability.
-Unlike most Mips-Equipped helmets, the Ambush 2 doesn't require a hard plastic interior sheet to sit between the EPS foam and the padding.
+Unlike most Mips-equipped helmets, the Ambush 2 doesn't require a hard plastic interior sheet to sit between the protective foam layer and the padding.
 This allows the interior airflow channels to do their job and minimizes sweat buildup.

 Along with the great ventilation, the Ambush 2 continues a fine tradition of thoughtful sweat management.
 When the going gets sweaty, the interior padding does a great job of channeling sweat away from your brow and keeping it from dripping down into your eyes or onto your eyewear.